mikemiles-dev/rust_udp_chat/deploy/digital_ocean/README.md

-# Digital Ocean Deployment with tmux + Caddy
+# Digital Ocean Deployment with Native TLS

-This guide shows how to deploy the Rust chat server on Digital Ocean using tmux for interactive server commands and Caddy for automatic HTTPS.
+This guide shows how to deploy the Rust chat server on Digital Ocean with native TLS support.

 ## Architecture

 ```
-Internet (HTTPS, port 443)
+Internet (TLS, port 8443)
     ↓
-Caddy (TLS termination, auto Let's Encrypt)
-    ↓
-localhost:8080 (plain TCP, local only)
-    ↓
-Rust Chat Server (in tmux session)
+Rust Chat Server with native TLS (in tmux session)
 ```

+**Note:** The server now has **native TLS support** built-in.
+No reverse proxy needed!

 ## Prerequisites